Life After Thyroid Cancer: Patients Speak

 Connecting with other thyroid cancer survivors

 Sharing your experience, getting advice from those who have been there already, and supporting others can be a constructive part of your healthy life as a thyroid cancer survivor.
-If you or someone you care about has thyroid cancer, consider getting involved in the Thyroid Cancer Survivors’ Association (ThyCa).
+If you or someone you care about has thyroid cancer, consider developing a thyroid support team, or getting involved in the Thyroid Cancer Survivors’ Association (ThyCa).
 This group provides in-person and online support groups for different types of thyroid cancer and patients facing various challenges in their treatment.
 ThyCa also sponsors a helpful annual conference for patients and caregivers.

 See more helpful articles: